KanishkKalyani/kanban-backend/README.md

     which you are registered with us.

 - Easy Navigation

   - Each page has clear arrows to go to and from one page to another.
 Also, the navigation bar has direct option to go to the Home Page.

+- Image Upload

+  - User can view, update and delete their profile pictures.
+    Clicking on profile picture will take user to the profile-picture page.